section-engineering-education/engineering-education/content/articles/learn-how-to-set-up-linux-quagga-routing-suite/index.md

 ![ripd](ripd.png)

 ### Conclusion
 Quagga steering suite is generally utilized on the Linux stage to perform dynamic directing.
 In this article, we learned the establishment, design, and utilization of the Quagga steering suite.
 It upholds various ways of arranging running conventions like Open Short Path First and Routing Information Protocol.
-Can utilize Quagga-based steering gadgets for little and medium endeavors.
+We can utilize Quagga-based steering gadgets for little and medium endeavors.

 #### Further reading
 [How to set up Squirrelmail on a Linux computer](https://squirrelmail.org/docs/admin/admin-3.html)